-Failure to return materials and pay all associated fees will result in suspension of the patron's library privileges (including computer use and access to electronic resources) until the matter is resolved and the account is brought back to good standing.
+Failure to return materials and pay all associated fees will result in the suspension of the patron's library privileges (including computer use and access to electronic resources) until the matter is resolved and the account is brought back to good standing.
 Failure to return library materials may also result in criminal prosecution.

 The library reserves the right to suspend a patron's library privileges if the library determines the patron has violated library policy.
 In exceptional circumstances, the library may permanently suspend a patron's library privileges.